roboticsmick/ORCA_open_spectrometer/README.md

 # ORCA Open Spectrometer

-A portable spectrometer system using Ocean Optics ST-VIS spectrometers with a Raspberry Pi Zero 2W and LCD display.
+A portable spectrometer system using Ocean Optics ST-VIS spectrometers with a Raspberry Pi Zero 2W and Adafruit 2.8LCD display.
 Designed for field work in a compact, low-power package.

 **Version:** 1.0
 **Last Updated:** 2025-12-15